Dince-afk/Data-Analysis-Science-Portfolio-in-R/README.md

-Data Analysis/Science Portfolio in R
+Data Analysis and Science in R
 ================

 This is a compiled showcase of data analysis work I have written in R